zehreken/zehreken.github.io/source/posts/2026-04-14-stepping-into-physics.md

 // This is actually a good start, I now realize that steering without a steering action is very interesting.

-// you can add the video that you control the tank manually

 I put together a box and 6 cylinders and added controls for moving the tank with physics.

 <figure>